wavecomp/git-repo/README.md

 This repository is a fork of Google's https://gerrit.googlesource.com/git-repo/.
 It appears that the same code is also served as https://android.googlesource.com/tools/repo/.
 These two repository names have given rise to duplicate project names "git-repo" and "tools_repo" ("tools/repo" with '/' replaced with '_').

-Due to the [shutdown of Google Code](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html0), the original Google Code repo project https://code.google.com/p/git-repo/ is now archived and out of date.
+Due to the [shutdown of Google Code](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html0), the original Google Code repo project https://code.google.com/p/git-repo/ has been archived for quite a while now, and is out of date.

 ## Resyncing with official google repo

-This procedure comes to us from the [esrlabs/git-repo project](https://github.com/esrlabs/git-repo).
+This procedure comes to us from the [esrlabs/git-repo](https://github.com/esrlabs/git-repo) project.

 For resyncing with the official google repo git, here are the commands for resyncing with the tag v1.12.33 of the official google repo: